vinaydhegde/vinaydhegde.github.io/_posts/2020-04-05-Deploy and run a microservce in Kubernetes.md

       paths:
       - path: /
         backend:
-          serviceName: react
+          serviceName: devopstree-react
           servicePort: 8080
-      - path: /devops
+      - path: /devopstree
         backend:
-          serviceName: flask
+          serviceName: devopstree-flask
           servicePort: 5000
 ```

 Here, we defined the following HTTP rules:

-1. `/` - routes requests to the React Service (which we still need to set up)
+1. `/` - routes requests to the React Service (which we are going to setup in the coming steps)
-1. `/devops` - routes requests to the Flask Service
+1. `/devopstree` - routes requests to the Flask Service

 Enable the Ingress [addon](https://github.com/kubernetes/minikube/tree/master/deploy/addons/ingress):